holochain/deepkey/README.md

 *TODO: The membrane logic is not currently implemented.*

-Future membrane logic possibilities include:
+Future membrane logic implementations planned:

 - `ProofOfWork`: Agent must prove that they've performed some computational work to prevent low-effort spam bots.
 - `ProofOfStake`: Agent must put up value that can be taken in case of bad behaviour.